jhsu802701/tutorial-rails-omniauth/03-login.md

     end
   end
 ```
 * Please note that each user MUST have an email address, password, last name, first name, and username.
 In addition, a user must be confirmed in order to log in.
-Therefore, the self.from_omniauth provides these parameters for those who wish to login to the app.
+Therefore, the self.from_omniauth definition provides these parameters for those who wish to login to the app.

 ## config/environments/test.rb
 Edit the file config/environments/test.rb and add the following line just before the final "end" statement: